 Other sequencers also call these boxes parts or patterns.

 You can also create additional tracks for each instrument.
-This is very useful if you want to record both notes and controllers, as this way, you can keep them neatly separated: use the main track for the notes, then create another track below it (the "+" button) for the first controller, another one for the second, etc.
+This is useful, for example, when you want to record both notes and controllers: this way, you can keep them neatly separated — use the main track for the notes, then create another track below it (the "+" button) for the first controller, another one for the second, etc.

 You can record both notes and controllers on the same track into the same clips and then switch between them in the Pianoroll / Controller editor, but it is often much easier to work with separate tracks.